ChrisHal/PTU2BIN/README.md

 ## Introduction
 Tools to convert PicoQuant PTU files (as written by e.g.
-PicoQuant's SymphoTime64) to BIN files or IgorPro binary wave files (IBW) containing pre-histogrammed data.
+PicoQuant's SymPhoTime 64) to BIN files or IgorPro binary wave files (IBW) containing pre-histogrammed data.

 This works for T3-mode FLIM data in.
-The the file must have been recorded in "Image" mode, "Point" or "Line" modes are not supported.
+The file must have been recorded in "Image" mode, "Point" or "Line" modes are not supported.

 It has only been tested with TimeHarp260P and PicoHarp data